mathieuancelin/elem-simple/readme.md

 * you can attach event handlers on any DOM element with a function as property called `onEventname`
 * reusable components are done via plain old functions
   * each call to these functions are made by the library
+  * the call to these functions is deffered until the library need to render it to the DOM or elsewhere
-  * the first argument and only of the function is the properties of the element
+  * the first and only argument of the function is the properties of the element
   * the properties contains a special attribute (`children`) that represents the array of children of the element.
 Can be empty
   * the properties contains a special attribute (`redraw`) that allow the user to re-render the whole element tree passed to `Elem.render`
   * the properties contains a special attribute (`myself`) that contains informations about the physical place in DOM where the element tree of the function will be inserted